Baschdl/claassenlab.github.io/_pages/positions.md

 - - - - -

-You can also refer to the [website of the University of Tübingen](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/open-positions/) for open positions in our lab or contact [Prof. Dr. Manfred Claassen](mailto:manfred.claassen@med.uni-tuebingen.de) directly.
+You can also refer to the [website of the University of Tübingen](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/open-positions/) for open positions in our lab or contact [Prof. Dr. Manfred Claassen](mailto:manfred.claassen@med.uni-tuebingen.de) directly for initiative applications.

 Students looking for a Bachelor's or Master's thesis are encouraged to contact [Prof. Dr. Manfred Claassen](mailto:manfred.claassen@med.uni-tuebingen.de).